NCAR/rda-gatherxml/README.md

 - \_dcm.cpp

    code that runs when the command _dcm_ is executed - deletes data file content metadata from the database

+- \_rcm.cpp

+   code that runs when the command _rcm_ is executed - renames content metadata when the data file is renamed

+- \_scm.cpp

+   code that runs when the command _scm_ is executed - summarizes content metadata for a file and/or a dataset